 Returning to her more up-tempo and exuberant pop style, Lavigne released The Best Damn Thing in 2007.
 She landed a Top 10 hit with the infectious "Girlfriend."
 A Rolling Stone critic called the song "hypercatchy" and said that the album had "big doses of [Lavigne's] usual sass, anger and vulnerability."

 On next album, Goodbye Lullaby, Lavigne looked at love from different stages, from joyful togetherness to the pain of breaking up.
 The subject matter came as no surprise; between the release of The Best Damn Thing and her next record, Lavigne and Whibley had divorced.
 The split was amicable enough, however, for the pair to work together on Goodbye Lullaby; Whibley served as a producer on several of the album's songs.
 Not straying too far from her power-pop roots, Lavigne used the incredibly hooky hit "What the Hell" as the album's first single.
-Goodbye Lullaby has already enjoyed enormous success abroad, hitting the top of the album charts in Japan, Australia and Korea.
+Goodbye Lullaby enjoyed enormous success abroad, hitting the top of the charts in Japan, Australia and Korea.

 Music hasn't been Lavigne's only interest.
 She launched her own fragrance called Forbidden Rose and created her own clothing line, Abbey Dawn, using a childhood nickname given to her by her father.
 Lavigne has also taken time out to help others.
 In 2010, she established the Avril Lavigne Foundation, which aims help young people with disabilities and serious illnesses.
 "I have always looked for ways to give back because I think it's a responsibility we all share," she wrote on the foundation's website.

 After three years of marriage, Lavigne and first husband Deryck Whibley split in 2009.
 She then dated Brody Jenner for a time.